TnTech-ECE/CapstoneStarterRepo/Reports/ProjectProposal.md

 Was the project proposal submitted late?
 (TA) (-4 per week)

+Are claims made or information included that is not appropriately supported by citation?
+(TA) (-2 per or -8 max)

 Was a proposal submitted?
 (TA) (+10)

 Was the project proposal submitted in IEEE format?
 (TA) (+7)